-Gordon Bell High School offers a free Breakfast Program for any Gordon Bell student each day from 8:00 am - 8:55 am.
-Food is available for purchase from breakfast time until late afternoon.
-Students who bring their own lunch are welcome to use the facility.
-Cafeteria staff offers nutritious and reasonably priced lunch choices.
-Hours of operation: 8:00 am to 1:00 pm.
+Gordon Bell High School offers a free Breakfast Program to its students daily from 8:00 to 8:55 am.
+Food is available for purchase at reasonable prices from 8:00 am to 1:00 pm.
+Nutritious lunch options are provided.
+Students who choose to bring their own lunch are welcome to use the facility.
+Microwaves are available for student use.